zoomdmartin02/Covid_Vaccine_Analysis/README.md

 Please visit our [Google Slide Presentation](https://docs.google.com/presentation/d/1jvdRTj7KpEPRe3xggcCQyRMWejOfemQR9ayRXhyVhGs/edit?usp=sharing) for more details.
 Speaker notes are included.

+## Reason We Selected This Topic
+This pandemic has been a life altering experience for everyone around the world and lot of innocent lives were lost.
+Vaccination is our only hope to bringing an end to this and we would like to help if possible, remove that slightest of chance of someone dying or having a life threatening event from the this very cure.

+## Questions We Hope to Answer
+1. Is there a pattern to the adverse reactions that might validate concern for taking the vaccine or confirm confidence in the vaccines?

+2. Assuming an adverse reaction to one of the Covid-19 vaccines from PFizer, Moderna or Johnson & Johnson, can taking certain medications or having allergies or showing certain symptoms help predict the likelihood of a severe reaction (death, life threatening circumstances or hospitalization) for a certain age group or sex?

 ## Data Source
  - Our data source is from HHS Vaers website - [Data Source](https://vaers.hhs.gov/data/datasets.html?)
  - We downloaded the latest available data for 2020 and 2021